apache/echarts-doc/en/option/series/pie.md

 ## roseType(boolean|string) = false
 Whether to show as Nightingale chart, which distinguishs data through radius.
 There are 2 optional modes:

-+ `'radius'` Use roseType doc issue to show the percentage of data, radius to show data size.
++ `'radius'` Use central angle to show the percentage of data, radius to show data size.
 + `'area'` All the sectors will share the same central angle, the data size is shown only through radiuses.

 ## avoidLabelOverlap(boolean) = true